Dead Sea Art Gallery Brings Attention to the Shrinking Salty Waters

 The bland, dilapidated structures have come to life thanks to the inspiring contributions of artists from around the globe.
 Contributors arrived from as far away as Mexico and Uruguay.

-The Dead Sea Gallery includes original artwork inspired from at least one of the following:
+The Dead Sea Gallery includes original artwork inspired by at least one of the following:

 The Dead Sea and the rescue efforts